Sample Search Queries

 description: "export configuration"

-Unfortunately, this syntax isn't supported for exact match search.
+Unfortunately, using single quotation marks in the syntax above to filter text in a description isn't supported for exact match search.
 The search results for exact match queries always include issues that contain the matching string in any issue attribute that stores values as text.

 Text search is a great tool for finding issues when you're not sure which attributes you should search for.
 To use text search effectively, you need to understand the mechanics behind it.